opheliasdaisies/blake_is_awesome/README.md

 When you make any changes, make sure to always 'git pull' before 'git push' and don't forget to commit your changes early and often.
 If anything is acting funky, just ask us!

 Finally, please be mindful of keeping it a secret from Blake and Ashley (i.e. not putting it up on the monitors when they are around and using code names).

 YAY BK-000!

 CONTRIBUTORS
 ================
-This is a list of what people are working.
-If you want to contribute, just add your name to the list and let Sara/Nisha know before you start working on something to avoid any potential merge conflicts.
+This is a list of what people are working on.
+If you want to contribute, just add your name to the list and let everyone know on the main email thread before you start working on something to avoid any potential merge conflicts.

 Given the scope of the idea isn't terribly large and we are 28 people, if you have a different idea for the site, you can create a new route and implement your idea there.